What is a hybrid connection?

 Related questions and answers

 Relay hours are billed for the cumulative amount of time during which each Service Bus Relay is "open".
-A relay is implicitly instantiated and opened at a given Service Bus address (service namespace URL) when a relay-enabled WCF service, or "relay listener," first connects to that address.
-It's closed only when the last listener disconnects from its address.
-Therefore, for billing purposes a relay is considered "open" from the time the first relay listener connects, to the time the last relay listener disconnects from the Service Bus address of that relay.
+A relay is implicitly instantiated and opened at a given Service Bus address (service namespace URL) when a relay-enabled WCF service, or "relay listener", first connects to that address.
+It's only closed when the last listener disconnects from its address.
+Therefore, for billing purposes a relay is considered "open" from the time the first relay listener connects until the time the last relay listener disconnects from the Service Bus address of that relay.

 The relay counts each message sent to the relay, and each message sent by the relay, as billable.
 A billable message is a data frame of at most 64 KB.
 If a message exceeds 64 KB, such as an HTTP reply that returns an image, each further 64 KB counts as an additional billable message.
 For a normal relayed service that implements a request/response scheme, the request first travels to the relay, then to the service, and the reply traverses the same path.
 That amounts to at least four billable messages.
 For a multicast service that has 4 listeners, the message sent to the relay counts as 1 message, and the 4 messages sent to the listeners also each count as a message, resulting in a total of 5 messages.

 A brokered connection is defined as one of the following:

 - An AMQP connection from a client into a Service Bus topic, subscription, queue or event hub.